eheinrich/random-cat-posters/README.md

-# techie-cats
+# random-cat-posters
-Random tech-themed cat poster generation
+Random cat poster generation

-This app gets a random computer science-y quote and a random cat picture and mashes them together to make some cat poster magic.
+This app gets a random quote and a random cat picture and mashes them together to make some cat poster magic.

-Quotes courtesy of an API provided by [Storm Consultancy](http://quotes.stormconsultancy.co.uk/) and cat pictures are pulled from [TheCatAPI](https://thecatapi.com/).
+Quotes courtesy of an API provided by [https://random-math-quote-api.herokuapp.com/](https://random-math-quote-api.herokuapp.com/) and cat pictures are pulled from [TheCatAPI](https://thecatapi.com/).

 ## Requirements